 ‘If all the immigrants go back, who will work in the meat factories and do the crap jobs?’

 Asta Kereviciene, who runs a Lithuanian and Polish grocery store in Derry.
-Photograph: Freya McClements.
+She says the country with most to lose from the UK’s new emigration rules is the UK itself

-Displayed on the window of Asta European food store in Derry are two flags; one is Lithuanian, while the other is the EU flag.
+Displayed on the window of Asta European food store in Derry are two flags: one is Lithuanian, the other is the EU flag.

 The shop’s owner, Asta Kereviciene, moved to Derry from Lithuania in 2005.
 A young mother, chatting to Kereviciene as she makes her purchases, asks: “If all the immigrants go back, who will work in the meat factories and do the crap jobs?”